beckyphan/js_nutrition_frontend/notes.md

 - display nutritionSums percentage bars as progress bars
 - allow user to customize views: background image
 - users with new attribute admin will have create/update/destroy capabilities to edit foods in foods table (food#create, food#update, food#destroy)

+later version:
+- user log will display aggregate food totals instead of separate listings => user can add another 5 spears of asparagus, but on the backend user is only able to add unique foods so it actually updates the total # of asparagus within the users' food log